Stephen Baldwin

 Stephen Andrew Baldwin (born May 12, 1966) is an American actor.
-He has appeared in the films Born on the Fourth of July (1989), Posse (1993), 8 Seconds (1994), Threesome (1994), The Usual Suspects (1995), Bio-Dome (1996) and The Flintstones in Viva Rock Vegas (2000).
+He has appeared in the films Born on the Fourth of July (1989), Posse (1993), 8 Seconds, Threesome (both 1994), The Usual Suspects (1995), Bio-Dome (1996) and The Flintstones in Viva Rock Vegas (2000).
 Baldwin also starred in the television series The Young Riders (1989–1992) and as himself in the reality shows Celebrity Big Brother 7, in which he placed 9th in the United Kingdom, and The Celebrity Apprentice.
 In 2004, he directed Livin' It, a Christian-themed skateboarding DVD.
 He is the youngest of the four Baldwin brothers.

 Early life

-Baldwin was born in Massapequa, New York, the youngest son of Carol Newcomb (née Martineau; December 15, 1929 – May 26, 2022), founder of The Baldwin Fund, and Alexander Rae Baldwin Jr. (October 26, 1927 – April 15, 1983), a high school social studies teacher and football coach.
+Stephen Andrew Baldwin was born on May 12, 1966 in Massapequa, New York, the youngest son of Carol Newcomb (née Martineau; December 15, 1929 – May 26, 2022), founder of The Baldwin Fund, and Alexander Rae Baldwin Jr. (October 26, 1927 – April 15, 1983), a high school social studies teacher and football coach.
 Baldwin's elder brothers are actors Alec, Daniel and William, they are collectively known as the "Baldwin brothers".
 He was raised in the Catholic faith.
 In high school, Baldwin participated on the varsity wrestling team, along with William.
 Baldwin has two elder sisters, Elizabeth (née Baldwin) Keuchler and Jane (née Baldwin) Sasso.
 Baldwin attended the American Academy of Dramatic Arts.